na-na-hi/renget/archive/tmd2character_katherine.md

 ------ | :----:
 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
-1. Rawst Berry	| Soothes the user.
-Heals Burn.
-25₽
+1. Meteor shard | ...
-2. Rawst Berry | Soothes the user.
-Heals Burn.
-25₽
+2. Meteor shard | ...
-3. Oran Berry | Vacant inventory slot.
+3. Meteor shard | ...
-4. Oran leave | Vacant inventory slot.
+4. Meteor shard | ...

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.
     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Oran Leave | Vacant inventory slot.
+1. Rawst Berry	| Soothes the user.
+Heals Burn.
 2. Eᴍᴘᴛʏ | Vacant inventory slot.

 **RP/QUEST STORAGE (∞ slots)**